williampalacek/ICS2OALGEXPO/README.md

 # ICS2OALGEXPO
 ## Pyraminx
 ### 02/14/20
-Not able to solve Pyraminx
+Not able to solve Pyraminx and learning algorithms

-earning algorithms